Potatoes of Chiloé

 The Chiloé Archipelago is home to a wide variety of potatoes.
 After the Titicaca region of Peru and Bolivia, it is the geographical nucleus where the most different types of potatoes are found.
 Evidence ranging from historical records, local agriculturalists, and DNA analyses strongly supports the hypothesis that the most widely cultivated variety of potato worldwide, Solanum tuberosum tuberosum, is indigenous to the Chiloé Archipelago, and has been cultivated by the local indigenous people since before the Spanish conquest.
 Unlike potatoes from Peru and Bolivia, the potatoes of Chiloé are adapted to the long summer days of the higher latitude region of southern Chile.
 After the disastrous European Potato Failure in the 1840s, strains originating in the Chiloé Archipelago replaced earlier potatoes of Peruvian origin in Europe.

-The potatoes of Chiloé are important elements of Chilote folk medicine and features in Chilote mythology.
+The potatoes of Chiloé are important elements of Chilote folk medicine and feature in Chilote mythology.

 Historian Renato Cárdenas and botanist Carolina Villagrán counted about "300 names used for potatoes grown in Chiloé at different times".
 Local varieties include Bruja morada, Camota, Chochoca, Clavela lisa, Güencha, Pachacoña, Caballera, Cabrita, Cabra, Michuñe Azul, Michuñe negra, Michuñe roja, Huicaña, Viscocha.

 Some potatoes varieties developed abroad have also been introduced to Chiloé, but not all of these have been successful in adapting, despite their putative high yields.
 Cultivation of the coraíla variety introduced by Servando Coraíl was dominant in the early 20th century, but discontinued when the cultivar was repeatedly struck by potato blight in the 1950s and 1960s.

 Preservation efforts of the many varieties began in the 1960s when agronomist Andrés Contreras travelled Chiloé Archipelago in search of small gardens where local elderly women had grown potatoes over many generations.
 At present Austral University of Chile in Valdivia hosts a gene bank of the potatoes of Chiloé.